Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Pritchard has 86 active public transport stops, all of which are bus stops.
-These stops are served by 35 different routes that collectively facilitate 1,697 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically residing just 130 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transport for 89% of residents, while trains are used by 5%.
-On average, there are 1.5 vehicles per dwelling, which is higher than the regional average.
+These stops are served by 35 different routes that together facilitate 1,697 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically living within 130 meters of the nearest stop.
+Most Mount Pritchard residents commute outward from their area.
+Cars remain the primary mode of transportation for 89% of residents, while trains are used by 5%.
+On average, there are 1.5 vehicles per dwelling in Mount Pritchard, which is higher than the regional average.

 According to the 2021 Census, 24.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 242 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
+The service frequency across all routes averages 242 trips per day, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport